rpy2/rpy2/doc/rinterface.rst

 API in the :mod:`rpy2` code base
-(e.g., when a protection/unprotection stack is used for R objects transiently protected from garbage collection, or when the embedded R is initialized) but can be safely reused by higher level code.
+(e.g., when a protection/unprotection stack is used for R objects transiently protected from garbage collection, or when the embedded R is initialized) but can be safely reused and nested in higher level code.

 .. note::